FreeCAD/FreeCAD-macros/README.md

 ## Guidelines for submitting a macro

 ### Macro description
 Please add a complete description how to use the macro near the top of your macro as normal Python comments.
+Ideally write a Wiki page explaining what your macro does and how to use it by following the instructions on the [Wiki](https://wiki.freecadweb.org/Macro_documentation).

 ### CamelCase macro name
 Please follow the `CamelCase.FCMacro` convention for the macro name (other associated files except the macro icon don't need to follow this convention).
 Please don't start your macro name with `Macro` or `FC` or similar (we already know it's a macro for FreeCAD).

 ### Macro name specifics
 Also, if possible, start the macro name with the type of object it's working on, e.g. use `ViewRotation` instead of `RotateView`, so that all macros related to `View` will be together when sorting alphabetically.

 ### Macro metadata
 Please add the following metadata in your macro after the Macro description (mentioned above)

 **Macro metadata:**